 Seminal group exhibitions organised by McEwen during the 1960s-1970s period include Musée Rodin, Paris, France and at the Institute for Contemporary Arts (ICA), London, UK.

-Collectors include Prince Charles, who opened a major exhibition at the Barbican centre in London in the 1980s.
+Collectors include Prince Charles, who opened a major exhibition at the Barbican centre in London in 1980.

 Subsequent to that, various Harare galleries organised important exhibitions, particularly Chapungu and Matombo Gallery.
 These include at Cleveland Museum of Natural History, Ohio, USA (1991); pieces on permanent display at Atlanta International Airport; touring exhibitions in Kew Gardens, UK (2000) and various botanic gardens in USA.

 However, Zimbabwe’s departure into the economic and political ‘long grass’ began with the farm invasions of 2000.
 As a result, there was a collapse in tourist numbers meaning that fewer international visitors see the sculpture in Zimbabwe, and even fewer are tempted to take works home.
 Overall, general international awareness of Shona sculpture as an art form has decreased substantially in the following two decades.

 Since 2000, all of the major galleries in Harare have closed.
 Clearly, this has had the knock-on effect of making life for the sculptors increasingly difficult.
 It was in the context of the impending collapse of the entire promotional infrastructure for Shona sculpture in its home city, that we opened the Shona Sculpture Gallery in 2016.